Seatis/my-teaching-materials/workshop/expressions-and-control-flow/javascript.md

 - Is the commit message meaningful?
 - Are the names of things following the styleguide?
 - Are all of the brackets in the perfect place?
-- Whitespaces, where they should be, where shouldn't?
+- Are whitespaces where they should be?